coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 ## Best practices

-Name main.tf your entery point of the module
+Name main.tf your entry point of the module
 Name interfaces.tf you input/output variables
 Always add a description to variables